IIIF/cookbook-recipes/recipe/0299-region/index.md

 The other significant pertinent distinction is that the process used to retrieve the desired region uses a `selector` of type ImageApiSelector because the process uses the [IIIF Image API](https://iiif.io/api/image/).
 When addressing a portion of a Canvas, however, an Annotation would use a `selector` of type [FragmentSelector](https://www.w3.org/TR/annotation-model/#fragment-selector) because the Annotation is using the [IIIF Presentation API](https://iiif.io/api/presentation/3.0/#53-canvas) in conformance with the [W3C Web Annotation data model](https://www.w3.org/TR/annotation-model/).

+In the interest of completeness, it should be noted that you can pull in a region of a IIIF image without using an Image service.

-When retrieving a region of an image to display, the Annotation `body` containing the resource is constructed as a `SpecificResource` that in turn contains a `source` with the resource's details.
+When using an image service to retrieve a region of an image to display, the Annotation `body` containing the resource is constructed as a `SpecificResource` that in turn contains a `source` with the resource's details.

 ## Restrictions